-To better understand this, take a look at the audio-handling diagram below - From the Media Player the audio will be send by Direct Sound, the default setting, through the Mixer, while Kernel Streaming, Asio and Wasapi bypasses it.
-The dedicate driver installed will allow the USB DAC to take the lead for the data re-quest - this is called Asynchronous Mode.
+To better understand this, take a look at the audio-handling diagram below - From the Media Player the audio will be send by Direct Sound, the default setting, through the Mixer, while Kernel Streaming and Wasapi Event Style bypasses it.
+The dedicate driver installed will allow the NA-11S1 to take the lead for the data request - this is called Asynchronous Mode.

 Just for the PC environment the Media player, for example JRiver, default setting is Direct Sound and uses the Mixer.
-So it is necessary to change the setting to Kernel Streaming, WASAPI or ASIO streaming.
+So it is necessary to change the setting to Wasapi "Event Style" streaming.
+Wasapi stands for Windows Audio Session Application Programming Interface.